learn-anything/learn-anything/readme.md

 Follow instructions, name EdgeDB instance `learn-anything`.

-Run `edgedb ui`.
+Run `bun db:ui`.
 This will open EdgeDB graphical interface where you can run queries or explore the schema.

-Run below command to apply the schema defined in [default.esdl](db/dbschema/default.esdl) on your local DB:
+Run below command to apply the schema defined in [default.esdl](edgedb/dbschema/default.esdl) on your local DB:

 ```
 bun db:watch
 ```

-Then, generate [EdgeDB TS](https://github.com/edgedb/edgedb-js) bindings with:
+Then, generate [EdgeDB-TS](https://github.com/edgedb/edgedb-js) bindings with:

 ```
 bun db:ts-generate